kalachlegends/fast_postman_collection/README.md

   pipe_tokens: [:admin_auth, :user_auth]
 ```

-will be there in bearer in token
+All tokens puts and scans from your pipelines

 ![token](assets/token.png)

-And use for put your token
+### Extract Token from Response Automatically

+You can also automatically insert tokens into variables from a response:

 ```elixir
  @doc auth_pre_request: %{is_enabled: true, from_resp_token: "token", variable_token: "admin_variable"}
 ```

-## about folder
+## Organizing Folders in the Collection

-You can use `@moduledoc folder_path: "Admin"`
+You can use @moduledoc folder_path: "Admin" to place your module's requests inside a specific folder in the Postman collection.

-and this put your module function to this folder
+The final folder structure will look like:
+Admin / UserController

-### Example
+#### Example

 ```elixir
 defmodule MyAppWeb.AdminUserController do